Sticky Fingers: Standard version

+Former Interview magazine editor Bob Colacello said, "When the album came out, Glenn [O'Brein] was certain that it was he on the inside and Jay Johnson on the outside, but Andy would never say exactly whose crotch he had immortalized."
+O'Brien, who was an editor for Warhol's Interview magazine, was "100 percent certain" he was the underwear model: "I knew it was me because it was my underwear!"
+O'Brien initially stated that Jed Johnson was the model for the cover, but he later claimed that it was Tippin.
+He added that Warhol might not even have known who he selected.
+"He probably took these Polaroids, put them on the table, and picked ones he liked.
+I don't think it mattered to him [who it was]," said O'Brien.

-For the initial vinyl release the album title and band name is smaller and at the top on the American release.
+For the initial vinyl release, the album title and band name is smaller and at the top on the American release.
 For the UK release, the title and band name are in bigger letters and on the left.
+Reportedly, when retailers complained that the zipper damaged the vinyl (from stacked shipments), the zipper was "unzipped" slightly to the middle of the record, where damage would be minimized.

+Sticky Fingers earned a Grammy nomination for Best Album Cover at the 14th Annual Grammy Awards in 1972.

 The album introduced the tongue and lips logo of Rolling Stones Records, designed by John Pasche in 1970.
 Jagger suggested to Pasche that he copy the out-stuck tongue of the Hindu goddess Kali.
 Pasche felt that would date the image to the Indian culture craze of the 1960s, but seeing Kali changed his mind.
 Before the end of that year, his basic version was faxed to Craig Braun by Marshall Chess.
 The black and white copy was modified by Braun and his team, resulting in the popular red version: the slim one with the two white stripes on the tongue.

 Critic Sean Egan wrote: "Without using the Stones' name, it instantly conjures them, or at least Jagger, as well as a certain lasciviousness that is the Stones' own… It quickly and deservedly became the most famous logo in the history of popular music."
 The tongue and lips design was part of a package that, in 2003, VH1 named the "No. 1 Greatest Album Cover" of all time.